 - You can buy dried roses (culinary grade) from Persian/ middle eastern/other ethnic grocery stores or online.

 - Here is a detailed tutorial for white tea preparation.

-NUTRITION FACTSServings: 60 Serving Size: 1 cup tea Calories - 5 kcals * The calories are an approximation based on similar commercial tea preparations, as it is difficult to estimate the amount of calories from the fruit sugars released.
+- Nutrition Facts: The calories are an approximation based on similar commercial tea preparations, as it is difficult to estimate the amount of calories from the fruit sugars released.
 Nevertheless, they are minimal.